gxiaolab/L-GIREMI/README.md

   4. strand: strand of the mismatch sites.
   5. change\_type: the mismatch type, [ref]>[alt].
   6. ratio: the mismatch ratio.
+  7. allelic\_ratio\_diff: difference between the major mismatch ratio from regional allelic ratio (ratio - allelic\_ratio).
-  7. depth: the total read count for the site.
+  8. depth: the total read count for the site.
-  8. A:C:T:G: read counts for A, C, T, G, not strand specific.
+  9. A:C:T:G: read counts for A, C, T, G, not strand specific.
-  9. up\_seq: a 5' nucleotide ahead of the mismatch sites.
+  10. up\_seq: a 5' nucleotide ahead of the mismatch sites.
-  10. down_seq: a 3' nucleotide after the mismatch sites.
+  11. down_seq: a 3' nucleotide after the mismatch sites.
-  11. mean\_mi: mean mutual information with the het\_snps, empty if not applicable.
+  12. mean\_mi: mean mutual information with the het\_snps, empty if not applicable.
-  12. mip: emperical p value of the MI, empty if not applicable.
+  13. mip: emperical p value of the MI, empty if not applicable.
-  13. score: RNA editing score by the model.
+  14. score: RNA editing score by the model.
 * score performance file: stored as `$OUTPREFIX.score_performance`.
   columns:
   1. score: score from mismatch score file